Kotzilla Console

 Detailed event insights (right section)

-This section provides a deep dive into everything that occurred during the session, making it easier to trace specific issues or understand system behavior.
+This section provides a deep dive into everything that occurred during the session, making it easier to trace specific issues or understand runtime behavior.

 Here you’ll find:

-- This section updates in sync with the others, so filtering or zooming in any view refines the data you see here.
+Live synchronization with other views, so filtering or zooming in any view automatically refines the data displayed here

-A tree graph view displaying child nodes for each component resolution event, allows you to visually explore dependency hierarchies and see graphically which dependency resolutions are taking more time
+A tree graph view displays child nodes for each component resolution event, allowing you to visually explore dependency hierarchies and identify which dependency resolutions take the most time.

 Koin IDE Plugin integration